pandeydhruv2001/JS-To-do-List/README.md

 - **Add Tasks**: Easily add new tasks to your to-do list.
 - **Edit Tasks**: Modify task details or update their descriptions.
-- **Mark as Completed**: Check off completed tasks to keep track of your progress.
 - **Delete Tasks**: Remove tasks that you no longer need.
 - **Local Storage**: Your to-do list is saved in local storage, so your tasks persist across sessions.
-- **Responsive Design**: The application is designed to work on various devices and screen sizes.

 ## How to Use